 “Freak Out Soul promises to deliver a wild time that you’ll never forget!
 Organised by Chris and Lucy Clarke, it’s been in the running for three months and we know you can’t wait to see what we have in store.”

-Customise your events page
+Customise your event page

-Customise your events page so that it reflects your own event’s branding to make sure it connects with the people that matter.
+Customise your event page so that it reflects your own event’s branding to make sure it connects with the people that matter.
 If someone has enjoyed your events before, for example, they’ll be more likely to recognise that it’s you if you clearly show off your brand in the listing.
 If you use a generic events page design, they may not notice it at all.

 See some of our favourite Ticket Tailor inspiring event themes here >